eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 To achieve this, the software component must interact with the trust framework based on the trusted lists developed and operated according to Article 22 of the eIDAS Regulation.
 These lists are accessible through the eIDAS Dashboard and provide the necessary trust anchors for validation.
-The relying party’s software should use these trusted lists to automatically validate both the status and the authorization of the issuer.
+The Relying Party’s software should use these trusted lists to automatically validate both the status and the authorization of the issuer.

-Open technical specifications and reference implementations, including a white-label validation service and toolbox, are being developed to support relying parties in integrating these verification capabilities.
+Open technical specifications and reference implementations, including a white-label validation service and toolbox, are being developed to support Relying Parties in integrating these verification capabilities.
 The verification process itself can be performed using standard interfaces of OpenID4VP, such as the Presentation Interface, which enables the secure receipt and validation of the proof of age attestation from the user's age verification app.
-Importantly, the relying party does not need to register or be certified to use the age verification solution, but must comply with the technical and trust framework requirements.
+Importantly, the Relying Party does not need to register or be certified to use the age verification solution, but must comply with the technical and trust framework requirements.
 The attestation only contains the necessary information-such as a simple true or false value for the age threshold-thereby ensuring privacy and data minimization throughout the process.